showduhtung/showduhtung/README.md

 - 👋 Hi, I’m @showduhtung
 - 👀 I’m interested in programming, custom keyboards (tactile switches!), and coffee (recommend me if I should get the Niche zero or not)
-- 🌱 I’m currently learning how to architect with Lerna and React-bulletproof!
+- 🌱 I’m currently learning how to architecture company repositories with Lerna and React-bulletproof and Web Components!
 - 📫 How to reach me- shaun.tung@gmail.com

 <!---